ubleipzig/tx-rssnews/README.md

 ## Installation
 ### Using Composer
 The recommended way to install the extension is by using (Composer)[1].
-In your Composer based TYPO3 project root, just do `composer require ubl/rssnews`.
+In your Composer based TYPO3 project root, just do `composer require ubl/rssnews`

 ### As extension from TYPO3 Extension Repository (TER)
 Download and install the extension with the extension manager module.

 ## Usage
-This extension provides a plugin which has to be assign to the designated page.
+This extension provides a plugin which has to be assigned to the designated page.

 [1]: https://getcomposer.org/